 Enable and Use Google Assistant (or Bixby)

-Previously known as Google Search or Google Now, the Assistant is basically your own personal assistant or Google Home built into your phone.
+Previously known as Google Search or Google Now, the Assistant is basically your own personal assistant or Google Home built into your phone, like Siri.
 Taking everything Google knows about the web, search, your location, machine learning and artificial intelligence.

 The Google Assistant is extremely helpful, and Samsung has something similar that’s pretty good too.
 Here’s more information about Bixby along with 175 things it can do.
 Use one, or both, to do more with your Galaxy S9.

-With my own Galaxy S9 Google sent me an email suggesting I download the Google Assistant.
+During the initial setup on my Galaxy S9, Google sent me an email suggesting I download the Google Assistant.
 That’s a little creepy, but it noticed the new phone in my “account activity” and sent an email suggesting a few useful Google Apps.
 We recommend downloading Google Chrome, and the Google Assistant.

 Enable Full Screen App Mode

 The Galaxy S9 has a fancy Quad-HD Infinity Display.
 It’s so big and tall that some apps don’t use the entire screen.
 If you see black bars on the top and bottom of certain apps, enable fullscreen app mode for a better experience.
-We saw this with the Galaxy S8 last year, but here in 2018 most apps fully support the longer and skinny screen.
+We saw this with the old Galaxy S8 too, but these days most apps handle it just fine.

 - Pull down the notification bar and head to Settings (gear-shaped icon near the top right)